influxdata/docs-v2/content/kapacitor/v1/reference/tick/syntax.md

 String templates are currently applicable with the [Alert](/kapacitor/v1/reference/nodes/alert_node/) node and are discussed further in the section [Accessing values in string templates](#accessing-values-in-string-templates) below.

-String templates can also include flow statements such as `if...else` as well as calls to internal formating methods.
+String templates can also include flow statements such as `if...else` as well as calls to internal formatting methods.

 ```
 .message('{{ .ID }} is {{ if eq .Level "OK" }}alive{{ else }}dead{{ end }}: {{ index .Fields "emitted" | printf "%0.3f" }} points/10s.')